-The Association of Kenya Insurers released findings from a study on the state of the bancassurance market in Kenya.
-The study showed the channels' gross written premium grew from KSH 19.5 billion in 2019 to KSH 35 billion in 2023, representing a 79.4% growth.
+The Association of Kenya Insurers released findings from a study from 43.9% to 52% between 2019 and 2023, compared to an industry average of 67%.
+Motor insurance is the most popular nonon the state of the bancassurance market in Kenya.
+The study showed the channels' gross written premium grew from KSH 19.5 life insurance product commanding 58.6% of the total premium billion in 2019 to KSH 35 billion in 2023, representing a 79.4% collected, while credit life/mortgage insurance leads the life insurance products at 62.9% of the total premium collected. growth.